OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 ---
-title: Handling date values in Outlook Add-ins | Microsoft Docs
+title: Handling date values in Outlook add-ins | Microsoft Docs
-description: Learn how to handle date and time values in an Outlook Add-in.
+description: Learn how to handle date and time values in an Outlook add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins